JosephTLyons/Track-Notes-1/README.md

 * VST: Copy VST to /Users/USERNAME/Library/Audio/Plug-Ins/VST

 ## Changelog:
+### July XXth, 2017 - v1.2.0
+* PC builds are now available in the download package

 ### June 26th, 2017 - v1.1.0
 * Bug fix: Some images load and display larger than they really are.
 Images that have dimensions that exceed those of the screen you are using will be scaled down (only the copy of the image loaded into the application is changed, not the original).
 This is sort of guesswork, as its hard to know the exact dimensions of the docks/taskbars/etc, but it SHOULD work.
 Also, images that don't exceed the desktop dimensions are not changed.
 * Reworked the entire GUI to allow for image previews.
 You can still open the image in a larger window as before, but now you have "at a glance" views of either loaded image